chenhao-123-sudo/MFRENet-achive/README.md

 #### CLI

-YOLOv8 may be used directly in the Command Line Interface (CLI) with a command:
+MFRENet may be used directly in the Command Line Interface (CLI) with a command:

 ```bash
 train: